briansunter/graph/site/content/pages/newsletter/issue-10.md

 From here, you can either insert the AI output underneath the current block, or replace the input text with the AI result.

 You can also hit "regenerate" to rerun the command and get a new output.
-The result of the AI commands is different each time, and sometimes the first try doesn't give the best result.
+The result of the AI commands differs each time, and sometimes the first try doesn't give the best result.

 I wrote a [full blog post on the plugin here]({{< sref "/pages/logseq-openai/popup" >}}) if you want to learn more